 SketchUp shows the full picture of Adam's project on a super steep lot in Colorado.

 In what ways were the actual exams surprising when you first began taking them?

-The first exam I sat for I was a little over-confident.
+For the first exam I sat for I was a little over-confident.
 I thought I could mostly rely on the knowledge I gained through my professional experience.
 The reality: I was seriously unprepared and out of practice with standardized testing strategies.
 The Architect Registration Exams (AREs) are about so much more than knowing the subject matter.
 Basic test-taking skills are vital.

 I was also really surprised by the antiquated drafting software.
 Each exam I took had a vignette portion.
-The analogy I use when describing them to people it that they are like the big essay questions at the end of a test, except you have to solve them graphically and to do that you have to use some software that no one should ever have to draft in.
+The analogy I use when describing them to people is that they are like the big essay questions at the end of a test, except you have to solve them graphically, and to do that you have to use some software that no one should ever have to draft in.
 No SketchUp on the exams, unfortunately.